Cathedral Music Staff and Choirs

 and has recently worked in this capacity for the Diocese of Berlin

 and with the choir of Pembroke College, Oxford.

-In addition to his duties at the cathedral, he is Chairman of RSCM Portsmouth and Vice-President of Portsmouth and District Organists' Assn.
-He has just completed two terms as a member of the Council of the Royal School of Church Music.
+In addition to his duties at the cathedral, he serves on the committee of RSCM Portsmouth and is a member of the Council of the Royal School of Church Music.
 He has recently served two terms on the Association of English Cathedral's Music & Liturgy Committee.

 In 2007 Portsmouth University conferred

 David Price with an Honorary Doctorate of Music in recognition of the significant contribution he has made to the development of music at the cathedral and for his contribution to the cultural life of the city.
 In the same year he was made an Honorary Fellow of the Academy of St Cecilia.
 Recent recital venues for David include Chambery Cathedral and Alpe d'Huez in the French Alps; Trinity Church, Copenhagen and Salvatorkirche, Duisberg.
 In 2009 his St John Passion for Good Friday was published by Encore Publications in a series of the gospel passions alongside John Scott, Philip Moore and Richard Lloyd.
 This year he has been elected to an Honorary Fellowship of The Guild of Church Musicians.